+On that night, McLean systematically destroyed his opponent, punching him so hard in the second round he knocked him out of the ring, disqualifying Shaw.
 A third match was scheduled to bring these two powerhouses together yet again.

 Under the tutelage of Freddy Hill, McLean developed an understanding of how to truly box, slip, counterpunch, and dismantle a foe, rather than just use brute force to win.
 The footage that Jamie McLean assembled from these training days gives an amazing insight into the focus that his father had to train seriously and become a legend.

+Lenny McLean’s skill as a boxer was now evident and the controlled thunder that he unleashed on Shaw was glorious.
 The years of abuse by his stepfather, the countless bar brawls, the drinking, the redemption, the training, all culminated in a fury from McLean that Shaw was powerless to stop.
 As a nearly unconscious Shaw was helped to his feet, Mclean could be heard shouting from the ring, “I’m the Guv’nor!”